allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 ## The outcome

+What is the result of our journey across some functional requirements and a bit more non-functional requirements?
+By looking at the definition of an endpoint we have full documentation of its behaviour, including exceptions.
+Our code is easily portable to some different API (e.g. EJB), we have fully-auditable modifications, and we can exchange layers quite freely — however — possibility of exchanging layers is something that is available in the hexagonal architecture as well.
+Also analysis of whole service is simplified, as possible use cases are explicitely stated.

 ```kotlin
 @PutMapping("/schedules/{localDate}/{index}", produces = ["application/json"], consumes = ["application/json"])
 fun getSchedules(@PathVariable localDate: String, @PathVariable index: Int): ResponseEntity<*> =